-A root cause investigation was performed on a failed coupling end of a 6-inch bore hydraulic cylinder of a 30 ton automotive forming press had failed – we were asked to investigate.
+After the coupling end of a 6-inch bore hydraulic cylinder of a 30 ton automotive forming press had failed – we were asked to investigate.

 Select features on the larger fracture face were evaluated using high magnification imaging in a SEM outfitted with an energy dispersive X-ray spectrometer (EDS) for elemental analysis.
 SEM images of the fracture initiation area found machining marks.
 The fracture surface exhibited considerable mechanical damage due to its presence during continued service.
 The final overload fracture surface contains primarily brittle fracture (cleavage) features, with limited ductile features.

 A longitudinal metallographic section was taken from the large fatigue fracture initiation site and evaluated for internal material defects, fracture characteristics and micro-hardness.
 A macrophotograph of the etched metallographic specimen, showed an approximate 0.062 inch deep case at the cylinder outside surface.

 The case was not present in the notch.
 Evaluations of the specimen in the as-polished condition found good internal cleanliness and a 0.001 inch thick chromium plate layer at the outside surface.
 Another showed an as-polished and etched views of the notch radius at the fracture initiation, where a secondary crack is present in the notch radius containing machine tool marks.
 Higher magnification views in the lapped area of the notch radius near the fracture initiation revealed additional fine scale surface cracks along with a thin plastically deformed surface layer.
 Microstructural evaluations indicate the case observed at the cylinder outside surface consist of ferrite plus fine carbides, with a core microstructure consisting of pearlite plus ferrite.